TuringLang/AbstractMCMC.jl/design_notes/on_gibbs_implementation.md

 The two functions `getparams` and `recompute_logp!!` form a minimal interface to support the `Gibbs` implementation.
 However, there are concerns about introducing them directly into `AbstractMCMC`.
 The main reason is that `AbstractMCMC` is a root dependency of the `Turing` packages, so we want to be very careful with new releases.

-Here, I propose some alternative functions that achieve the same functionality as `getparams` and `recompute_logp!!`, but without introducing new interface functions.
+Here, some alternative functions that achieve the same functionality as `getparams` and `recompute_logp!!` are proposed, but without introducing new interface functions.

-For `getparams`, I propose we use `Base.vec`.
+For `getparams`, we can use `Base.vec`.
 It is a `Base` function, so there's no need to export anything from `AbstractMCMC`.
 Since `getparams` should return a vector, using `vec` makes sense.
 The concern is that, officially, `Base.vec` is defined for `AbstractArray`, so it remains a question whether we should only introduce `vec` in the absence of other `AbstractArray` interfaces.

-For `recompute_logp!!`, I propose we overload `LogDensityProblems.logdensity(logdensity_model::AbstractMCMC.LogDensityModel, state::State; recompute_logp=true)` to compute the log probability.
+For `recompute_logp!!`, we could overload `LogDensityProblems.logdensity(logdensity_model::AbstractMCMC.LogDensityModel, state::State; recompute_logp=true)` to compute the log probability.
 If `recompute_logp` is `true`, it should recompute the log probability of the state.
 Otherwise, it could use the log probability stored in the state.
-To allow updating the log probability stored in the state, samplers should define outer constructor for their state types `StateType(state::StateType, logp)` that takes an existing `state` and a log probability value `logp`, and returns a new state of the same type with the updated log probability.
+To allow updating the log probability stored in the state, samplers should define outer constructor for their state types `StateType(state::StateType, logdensity=logp)` that takes an existing `state` and a log probability value `logp`, and returns a new state of the same type with the updated log probability.

-While overloading `LogDensityProblems.logdensity` to take a state object instead of a vector for the second argument somewhat deviate from the interface in `LogDensityProblems`, I believe it provides a clean and extensible solution for handling log probability recomputation within the existing interface.
+While overloading `LogDensityProblems.logdensity` to take a state object instead of a vector for the second argument somewhat deviates from the interface in `LogDensityProblems`, it provides a clean and extensible solution for handling log probability recomputation within the existing interface.

 An example demonstrating these interfaces is provided in `src/state_interface.md`.

 ## A More Standalone `Gibbs` Implementation

-`Gibbs` should not manage a `variable name → sampler` but rather `range → sampler`, i.e. it maintain a vector of parameter values. while `logdensity_problem` should manage both the name and transformations.
+`AbstractMCMC.Gibbs` should not manage a `variable name → sampler` but rather `range → sampler`, i.e. it maintains a vector of parameter values, while a higher-level interface like `AbstractPPL` / `DynamicPPL` should manage both the name and transformations.